 - Quiet electric motor with consistent rotation speed

-- Adjustable spit rod accommodates different food sizes
+- Adjustable hexagon spit rod accommodates different food sizes

-- Complete kit with all necessary mounting hardware
+- Complete kit with meat forks, counterbalance, and mounting hardware

 Specifications